-This chapter answers parts from Section B(v) of the 2017 CICM Primary Syllabus, which (among other things) expects the exam candidate to "describe the concepts of effect-site and context-sensitive half time".
+This chapter answers parts from Section B(vi) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the concepts of effect-site concentration and context sensitive half-time".
 This chapter discusses context-sensitive half time (CSHT) as an extension of the multi-compartment models of drug distribution.
 Though effect-site and context-sensitive half time have never come up in the exams in the past, the concept of half-life has been interrogated in Question 11 from the second paper of 2012.
 Moreover, anaesthetics trainees will occasionally find these questions in their primary paper, and because CICM borrow liberally from the ANZCA primaries we can all expect a context-sensitive half time question to crop up at some stage or another.
 Beyond the brutally honest desire to perform well in our exams, the need to be familiar with the concept of context-sensitive half time is also necessary for a workmanlike understanding of various subroutines of ICU medical practice (procedural sedation, extubation etc).

 - Context-sensitive half time is the time required for the plasma concentration of an infused drug to fall to half of the concentration when the infusion was stopped.

 - It is not a number, but rather a function of the duration of drug delivery, which is the “context”.

 - For drugs with described by 1 compartment models, CSHT is the same as the half-life (e.g., there is no “context” because the duration of the infusion is not relevant.)
 However, all anesthetic drugs are described by multiple compartments.

 - Thus, the CSHT provides clinically useful guidance of the expected increase in the time required to eliminate the drug as a function of the duration of drug administration.